pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/06_Create_a_First_Project.md

 ```
 We tell the engine that we want to use the layout `layout.html.php`.

-Now create a new php template in the folder `/app/Resources/views` and name it `layout.html.php`.
+Now create a new PHP template in the folder `/app/Resources/views` and name it `layout.html.php`.
 Then we can also put some HTML and template code into it:

 ```php